 In order to prove that somebody is guilty of possession for sales of a controlled substance, obviously the defendant has to possess it with the intent to sell it, know that they have it, know that whatever they have is actually something that is illegal to possess and know its nature and character, ad obviously it has to be a usable amount, meaning there’s going to have to be enough of it there in order for them to confirm that it’s an illegal substance.

 They start stealing people’s things in order to support their drug habit.
 They get violent.
 They use weapons.
 They’re breaking into people’s house.
-They’re going into business and taking people’s things, so, the authorities in Los Angeles county in particular, are really looking to stomp out the possession and the sales of narcotics because of the bad impact that it has on society – not just from the people who are using – but also from the people who are being impacted by violent behavior of these people who are so desperate that they have to get their hands on drugs.
+They’re going into business and taking people’s things, so, the authorities in the San Fernando Valley in particular, are really looking to stomp out the possession and the sales of narcotics because of the bad impact that it has on society – not just from the people who are using – but also from the people who are being impacted by violent behavior of these people who are so desperate that they have to get their hands on drugs.

-Legal Defenses for Drug Sales
+Legal Defenses for Drug Sales in San Fernando Valley

 Another area that’s a defense is if they illegally search your home.
 We all have a Fourth Amendment right against unreasonable searches and seizures.
 So, if the police are coming into your home and they’re searching and taking items, then they’re going to be held accountable for that.

 So, it depends on what you’re charged with.
 It depends on what evidence they have against you.
 That’s why we have to sit down and talk serious about what’s going to be needed in order to either defend the case at a jury trial level, or to show some mitigating circumstances related to you so that we can get you the best resolution.
-We can try to protect your record, your right, your job, your future and of course, your freedom.
+A San Fernando Valley drug crime attorney at our law firm will protect your record, your right, your job, your future and of course, your freedom.